04ac/Aircraft-Search/README.md

 ## Todo

-- [ ] Base module: Enable searching for an aircraft using Flight Number by scraping the reg number from https://planefinder.net/flight/\<flight number\>
+- [ ] Base module: Enable searching for an aircraft using Flight Number by scraping the reg number from https://planefinder.net/flight/<flight number\>
 - [ ] API: Enable sending image object as a POST request to `/queryByImage` so that users can upload image files
 - [ ] Web interface: Make a web app using the API as backend with features:
 - [ ] Query multiple reg numbers / flight numbers in parallel
-  - [ ] Show aviation related fun facts while the backend API fetches the results
 - [ ] OCR: Switch to a faster OCR engine
-- [ ] OCR: Flight ticket Flight Number -> reg number -> Query
+- [ ] OCR: Flight ticket Flight Number -> Query